 In September, PA sportsbooks easily broke their own record from August, taking in nearly $462.8 million in total bets.
 Of that, the total online handle in the state was $414.1 million.

-That means their projected market share (based on September) is 15.2%.
+That means its projected market share (based on September) is 15.2%.

-That puts them squarely in the running for third behind FanDuel (40.6%) and DraftKings (28.1%).
-BetRivers, PlaySugarHouse, Parx, and Fox Bet all fell between 7.8% and 6%, respectively.
+That puts Barstool squarely in the running for third behind FanDuel (40.6%) and DraftKings (28.1%).
+BetRivers, PlaySugarHouse, Parx and Fox Bet all fell between 7.8% and 6%.

 Barstool posts negative revenue in first month, high promo credits

 What’s more difficult to project is revenue for the newest PA online sports betting app.
 Barstool revenue for its first 13 days came out to -$656,000.
 And that was before promotional credits, which tallied nearly $2.2 million, were subtracted.

 So while Barstool is on pace for third in PA online market share, gross revenue of -$2.8 million is not exactly backing up the great start Penn and Barstool have been praising.

 Promotional credits will likely tighten up over time, though.
 It’s normal for sportsbooks to go big on promos to attract new customers at launch.
 Plus, bettors clearly had a good month, as indicated by a paltry $1.1 million for total online sports wagering revenue.
 Overall revenue including retail sportsbooks was $6.3 million — also a subpar figure for the PA market.

 The ride for $PENN stock began late last January.
 The Pennsylvania-based company bought a 36% share of Barstool Sports with the intention of going large into online sports betting, away from its roots as a regional brick-and-mortar casino operator.